whiprandolph/bestseller/Part 2 - Why Are We So Lost？/06 - Why Are We So Lost？.md

 Acting violently towards a mirror was absolutely not allowed, and the storyteller said, "The people just about ripped him apart."
 But the mirror protected him from the crowd, went up to where the preacher had been, and began speaking.

 The mirror first encouraged empathy, asking people to imagine how a stranger might feel, being away from home and surrounded by people who looked and acted differently.
 Then she reminded her neighbors of the beauty of their respectful way of life when she said, "there was more than one kind of mirror.
 There was the white man's mirror that you got if you went to church, but there was the mirror in the eyes of the people you loved..."
-She warned the crowd about following anybody "who was so mixed up they'd do forbidden things."[xxx-Cindy: is this still clear with all the uses of the word mirror?]
+She warned the crowd about following anybody "who was so mixed up they'd do forbidden things."

 I feel impressed that this woman calmly but clearly confronted the preacher's hurtful attitudes.
 She even invited her neighbors to have compassion for a stranger after he'd acted rudely.
 I also feel impressed that the people immediately recognized who was in the right and acted in support of the mostly-naked woman instead of the self-righteous man.
 This story showed me that whole communities can act in solidarity and stand for a culture of mutual respect when conflict arises.